ZakirG/stickynotebooks/README.md

   - title (calculated and maintained using the text body)
   - formattedTextBody (markdown-style syntax. default font: Avenir)
   - currentTabVisibleInStickyNotebook
+  - mediaToServe (a list of ObjectId references to UploadedImage. the formattedTextBody determines the placement and size)
+- user (the ObjectId of the owner)

+#### UploadedImage

+- id
+- filepath (temporary solution; in the future can use an s3 url instead)
 - user (the ObjectId of the owner)

 #### StickyView